Making the UK greener, one house at a time

 Ireland comes in 24th place on the EPI and 12th on the GFI.
 A highlight being that it ranks 3rd on the GFI’s Green Society pillar.
 Furthermore, Ireland ranks 9th for the lowest annual average PM2.5 concentrations with 8 μg/m³.

-However, Ireland only ranks 41st place for its CO2 emissions per capita with 6.68 tonnes.
+However, Ireland only ranks 41st in CO2 emissions per capita, with 6.68 tonnes.
 To address this, the government has created a Climate Action Plan which commits Ireland to reach net zero no later than 2050.

 10 Most and Least Green Countries